martindupras/LivePedalboardSuite/SystemSpecification_ModularGuitarPedalboard.md

   - Status messages and errors
 - Updates the display in real time as navigation and execution progress.

-### 3.5 Command Tree Path Resolution (Runtime)
+## 3.5 Command Tree Path Resolution (Runtime)

 When no explicit path is provided to `LivePedalboardSystem.new(path)`, the JSON path is resolved with this precedence:

-1. `Platform.userExtensionDir/MDclasses/LivePedalboardSystem/MagicPedalboardCommandTree.json`
+1. `Platform.userExtensionDir/LivePedalboardSuite/LivePedalboardSystem/UserState/MagicPedalboardCommandTree.json`
-2. `Platform.userExtensionDir/LivePedalboardSuite/LivePedalboardSystem/UserState/MagicPedalboardCommandTree.json`
+2. `Platform.userExtensionDir/LivePedalboardSuite/LivePedalboardSystem/MagicPedalboardCommandTree.json` _(repo default)_
-3. `Platform.userExtensionDir/LivePedalboardSuite/LivePedalboardSystem/MagicPedalboardCommandTree.json`
+3. _(Legacy, deprecated; warning emitted)_ `Platform.userExtensionDir/MDclasses/LivePedalboardSystem/MagicPedalboardCommandTree.json`

 If none exist, the repo default path is returned and the import warns.